Topics Map > SCS Computing > Software

 1 Filesystem Basics

 In Unix, the first central concept is that of a filesystem.
 It is the hierarchical, tree-like structure that provides a unified namespace for everything on the system.
 The tree is made out of directories that in turn hold files and other directories.
 There is a special directory, called the root directory, that represents the very top of the filesystem, and all files and directories are decedents of it.
 It is written as the forward-slash character ( / ).
 A path is a sequence of directories one must travel to reach a target file or directory.
 An absolute path is one that begins at the root, and therefore begins with a forward-slash.
-A path is constructed by joining the directory names travelled to reach a file together with forward-slashes.
+A path is constructed by joining the directory names traveled to reach a file together with forward-slashes.
 Consider the following absolute path:

 /path/to/my/file.txt